Why do researchers want to put satellite collars on polar bears?

 How do the collars come off?

-The basic and most reliable release mechanism has a clock, and scientists can set the day that they want it to drop off.
-They usually set the timer so that the collar will fall off shortly after the batteries are drained and the collar is no longer transmitting.
-In addition to the timed release mechanism, the collars are attached with steel nuts and brass bolts.
-In a salt water environment, this system eventually corrodes and the collar will fall off even if the release mechanism fails.
-Failing that, the collar belting eventually will wear out and then drop off, but this takes longer and scientists try to not have collars on bears after they have stopped providing data.
+The basic and most reliable release mechanism has a clock, and researchers can set the day that they want it to drop off.
+They usually set the timer so that the collar will fall off shortly before the batteries are drained and the collar is no longer transmitting.
+In addition to the timed-release mechanism, the collars are attached with steel nuts and brass bolts.
+In a salt water environment, this system eventually corrodes, causing the collar to fall off even if the release mechanism fails.
+Once they fall off, a GPS location allows researchers to find the collar (if in a retrievable spot), download any stored data, retrofit, and send it out again.

 How many bears are collared each year?